EAI-EvlSoRo/EAI-EvlSoRo.github.io/index.md

 [//]: # (An **_online survey on TAS_** &#40;conducted before the event&#41; will complement the workshop.
 Results of the survey will be presented during the workshop and will guide the work of focus groups during the day. **_Focus groups will work towards a multidisciplinary taxonomy on various aspects and the emerging challenges for TAS_** which will be summarised in a workshop report and/or joint white paper.
 A particular focus of the working groups will be on the **_design, engineering, operation and regulation of TAS_**.)

 Following the GECCO 2024 workshop on Embodied and Envolved Artificial Intelligence, we are plan to propose a **_Special Issue on EEAI_** in a relevant journal.
-This special issue aims to preserve and share the outcomes of teh workshop, including extended versions of the contributed papers, ensuring the workshop's impact extends beyond the event itself.
+This special issue aims to preserve and share the outcomes of the workshop, including extended versions of the contributed papers, ensuring the workshop's impact extends beyond the event itself.

 [//]: # (a potential **_Special Issue on EEAI_** in the [Journal of Responsible Technology]&#40;https://www.sciencedirect.com/journal/journal-of-responsible-technology&#41; will capture and disseminate the workshop outcomes including the results of the survey, the multidisciplinary taxonomy, and extended versions of the contributed papers.
 Thereby the workshop outcomes are preserved beyond the event. )